matsudan/airflow-dag-examples/README.md

 # airflow-dag-examples

-This repository has some examples of Airflow DAGs and dockerized Airflow based on [docker-airflow](https://github.com/puckel/docker-airflow).
+This repository has some examples of Airflow DAGs.
 You can run the DAG examples on your local docker.
+The guide to quickly start Airflow in Docker can be found [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).
 The DAG examples can be found in the `dags` directory.

 ## Requirements